 Students must abide by the procedures outlined in this policy and all policies and applicable regulations outlined in the Board's computer use and other applicable policies.
 Students will be given specific information for log-on and access procedures using school accounts.
 No user may deviate from these log-on/access procedures.
 Students are advised that the Board's network administrators have the capability to identify users and to monitor all privately owned technological devices while they are logged on to the network.
 Students must understand that the Board has reserved the right to conduct monitoring of Board technology resources and can do so despite the assignment to individual users of passwords for system security.
-Any password systems implemented by the Board are designed solely to provide system security from unauthorized users, not to provide privacy to the individual system user.
+Any password systems implemented by the Board are designed solely to provide system user.
 The system's security aspects, message delete function and personal passwords can be bypassed for monitoring purposes.
 Therefore, students should be aware that they should not have any expectation of personal privacy in the use of privately owned technological devices to access Board technology resources.
 This provision applies to any and all uses of the Board's technology resources and that any privately owned technological devices access same.